munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 hello say("Hello!")
 ```

-If we *did* want to type-check it, only a simple change is needed (in addition
+If we *did* want to type check it, only a simple change is needed (in addition
 to actually adding some type annotations, of course): create a `main()`
 function: